jpodwys/superagent-cache/README.md

 require('superagent-cache')(superagent, redisCache, defaults);
 ```

-This example allows you to provide your own instance of `superagent` to be patched as well as allowing you to pass in your own, pre-instantiated cache and some defaults for superagent-cache to use with all queries.
+This example patches your instance of `superagent` as allowing you to pass in your own, pre-instantiated cache and some defaults for superagent-cache to use with all queries.
 Here's a list of [supported caches](#supported-caches).

 The `cache` param can be either a pre-instantiated cache module, or a [`cacheModuleConfig` object](https://github.com/jpodwys/cache-service-cache-module#cache-module-configuration-options) to be used with superagent-cache's bundled [`cacheModule`](https://github.com/jpodwys/cache-service-cache-module) instance.